 As an Acting student, you are likely to be creative, flexible and curious.
 This qualification will give you a solid basis for working towards a career within the performing arts industry.

-Your natural ability, your fit with what and how we teach, your commitment to personal and discipline-related development and your potential are key factors in our admissions process.
+We look at your natural ability, your fit with what and how we teach, your commitment to personal and discipline-related development and your potential.
 We can’t evaluate these based solely on your predicted grades at GCSE, so we also look for other ways to confirm your suitability for our courses.

-In order to assess your commitment and potential, we have identified six attributes we feel our students need to give them the best chance of success on our courses.
-Go to Attributes for further information to help you identify how to address these in your application.
+In order to assess your commitment and potential, we have identified six attributes we feel our students need to give them the best chance of success on our courses.:

 Whatever your favourite dance style – ballet, jazz, urban or contemporary – your skills and technical ability will benefit from studying this course, which is ideal for anyone considering a dance-focused career within the performing arts industry.